CI&T Acquires Transpire to Enh - GuruFocus.com

 CI&T (NYSE: CINT), a global digital specialist, announces today the execution of a sale and purchase agreement to acquire Transpire Technology Pty Ltd ("Transpire"), an award-winning Australian technology consultancy, to enhance its growth in APAC.

-Since 2009, Transpire has been the trusted technology partner of some of Australia’s most innovative organizations, including Vodafone, Virgin Australia and ASX200 listed companies.
+Since 2009, Transpire has been the trusted technology partner of some of Australia’s most innovative organisations, including Vodafone, Virgin Australia and ASX200 listed companies.
 Headquartered in Melbourne, with team members across Australia, Transpire delivers digital experiences across several verticals, with a solid design-led, mobile-first, cloud-native approach.
-In 2022, Transpire was certified a Great Place to Work®, recognizing its leading workplace culture in Australia.
+In 2022, Transpire was certified a Great Place to Work®, recognising its leading workplace culture in Australia.

 "We are excited with the arrival of Transpire to the CI&T Family and with all future possibilities it will spark for Australia and the whole APAC region," commented Cesar Gon, Founder and CEO of CI&T.